Robbin-Law/Robbin-Law.github.io/dmit1508/c-design/theory-normalization.md

 title: Normalization
 ---

+This material is provided here thanks to it's creator Dan Gilleland.

 ## Zero Normal Form

 While Zero-Normal Form (**0NF**) isn't regarded by most as an official step, it's nonetheless crucial.
 The whole goal of this phase is to *identify all the attributes* of your entity.
 In the process of doing this, it's vital that you make sure